TWEAKS+inspiration : Spring Cleaning, etc

 Have to say that was a satisfying two-hour project.

 In February, I filed a claim on Milgard's website to repair six windows which had broken seals.
-To be fair, most of them didn't bother me, but when the seal in one of my bedroom windows broke this year, I knew I had to take action.
-While these are 25-year old windows, Milgard's commitment to replace the glass is outstanding.
+To be fair, most of them didn't bother me, but when the seal in one of my bedroom windows broke earlier this year, I knew I had to take action.
+While these are 25-year old windows, Milgard's warranty to replace the glass for as long as you own the house is outstanding.

-I couldn't read some of the sales order numbers sandwhichged between the glass panels.
-After a few emails back and forth, Milgard agreed to send Timothy and his crew (at no charge) to measure the six windows.
-He also checked the seals on all 46 windows and found more windows where seal looked suspect.
+I couldn't read some of the sales order numbers sandwhiched between the glass panels.
+After a few emails and calls back and forth, Milgard agreed to send Timothy and his crew (at no charge) to measure the six windows.
+He also checked the seals on all 46 windows and found more windows where the seal looked suspect.
 The glass in 10 windows ended up being replaced.
 There was no charge and the lead time was about 8 weeks.

 The only wrinkle was that I needed scaffolding for one window.
 I was surpised that it cost $1300.
-I've never rented scaffolding before but Rosa at ONE Scaffolding made it easy.
-I also liked Jane who did the site visit.
+I'd never rented scaffolding before but Rosa at ONE Scaffolding made it easy.

 The Milgard installers came two weeks ago.
 Once Lennie was installing this window two stories up, I understood why scaffolding was necessary for his safety.

 Smaller windows' glass could be installed from the inside.
-Had to laugh when I went out to thank for person staging the glass outside.
-Turns out it was the install owner, Tim, who has been to our house many times.
-He even told me where some of the glass he had replaced was and that he was last here about 15 years ago and worked with P.
+Had to laugh when I went out to thank the person staging the glass outside.
+Turns out it was the install owner, Tim, who has been to our house a few times.
+He even told me which windows he had replaced over the years and was last here about 15 years ago when he worked with P.

 A few days later, Jesus and Samid spent four hours cleaning the 46 windows, inside and out, the screens and tracks.
 I've been using Excellent Windows anually since 2001.
 Highly recommend.